mrduhart/mrduhart-posts/_drafts/markdown/take-that-job.md

 <!-- Intro -->

-Back in 2018, I received a job offer I didn't want to accept.
+Back in 2018, I received a job offer that I didn't want to accept.
 It was my only offer after sending more than 50 resumes, which led to just a little more than 10 interviews.